-Academic-Related Activities and Travel Release (Policy SW-40)
+Academic Related Activities and Travel Release (Policy SW-40)

-Clarkson College values the multiple enrichment experiences that are offered and in which students will participate while enrolled in classes, school organizations, or College-related student employment or scholarship programs.
-While participating in College-related activities, students will be required to sign a student activity waiver form at the beginning of each semester.
+Clarkson College values the multiple enrichment experiences in which students will participate while enrolled in classes, school organizations, or Clarkson College-related student employment or scholarship programs.
+While participating in Clarkson College-related activities, students will be required to sign an Activities Acknowledgement & Release Form during the registration process and then annually each fall semester.

 Students are expected to secure their own transportation to and from activities.
-Students are not allowed to transport any outside parties (i.e. clients, patients or any individual they are working with) while participating in College-related activities.
+Students are not allowed to transport any outside parties (i.e., clients, patients, or any individual they are working with) while participating in Clarkson College-related activities.
 Employees are advised not to transport students.
-In the event that a College-related activity requires an employee to transport students, the College will provide transportation via a rental vehicle.
+In the event where a Clarkson College-related activity requires an employee to transport students, Clarkson College will provide transportation via a rental vehicle.

-- 1. Students will complete the Activities Acknowledgement and Release Form in Self-Service upon enrollment each semester. - 2.
-The completed forms will be available via an SSRS Report accessible by the Registrar's Office.

-A student will not be able to register for classes until the Activities Acknowledgement & Release Form has been submitted and all other stops have been cleared.
+- 1. Students will complete the Activities Acknowledgement and Release Form upon admission and annually (Fall) through MyCC. - 2.
+The completed forms will be collected and monitored by the Registrar's Office. - 3.
+A student will not be able to register for future semesters classes until the Activities Acknowledgement & Release Form has been submitted.

-Admissions (Policy AD-1, AD-2, and AA-57)
+Admissions (Policy AD-1, AD-2, and AD-11)

-Director of Enrollment & Advising
+Director of Enrollment & Advising Jennifer Wilson

-Jennifer Wilson

-Enrollment and Advising Office

-101 South 42nd Street Omaha, NE 68131-2739
+Enrollment and Advising Office 101 South 42nd Street Omaha, NE 68131-2739 PH 402.552.3100 admissions@clarksoncollege.edu

-PH 402.552.3100

-admissions@clarksoncollege.edu